leew2/debuggingLab/debugSelf_issues.md

 - The percentage of data corruption is hardcoded (10%).

 ### 4. Logging
-- Logs are written to both in-memory lists and files, but there is no log rotation or size management.
+- Logs are written to both in-memory lists and files.
+Each log file is now limited to the last 500 lines; older entries are trimmed automatically after each write.
-- If the script is run many times, log files may grow large.

 ### 5. Function Naming Consistency
 - The function for generating fake data is named `fake_flight` in the latest version, but was previously `generate_fake_flight_reservations`.
 Consistency is important for maintainability.